mikaelpatel/Arduino-TWI/README.md

 # Arduino-TWI

 The TWI library is an abstract interface for I2C device drivers.
-The library also includes a software implementation using GPIO and example device drivers for the DS1307, Real-Time Clock, and AT24CXX, 2-Wire Serial EEPROM.
+The library includes a software implementation using GPIO and example device drivers for the DS1307, Real-Time Clock, and AT24CXX, 2-Wire Serial EEPROM.

 ## Classes